ThomasSpeer252/Programming-Assignment-3/readme.md

 <br>

 <strong>Runtime:</strong><br>
-Table is made up of n x m cells, where each cell takes O(1) time to compute.
-However, each computation is done n times.
-Therefore, the final runtime is O(n x m).
+The table we are filling is of size n × m.
+Each cell takes O(1) time since it only does a constant number of comparisons and max operations.
+Therefore, the total runtime is O(n x m).